Hetch Hetchy Reservoir Trail to Wapama Falls

-In the northwest corner of Yosemite National Park there is a valley that John Muir described as “a wonderfully exact counterpart of the great Yosemite.”
+In the northwest corner of Yosemite National Park is a valley that John Muir described as “a wonderfully exact counterpart of the great Yosemite.”
 Since Muir’s time, Hetch Hetchy Valley has changed.
 It was dammed in 1923 and a large blue reservoir now covers the valley.
 Muir opposed the dam, and fellow conservationists lost a long battle to preserve the valley.
-There is a continued effort to return the valley to its natural state by removing the dam.
+An effort persists to return the valley to its natural state by removing the dam.
 Residents of San Francisco and outlying areas use water held in Hetch Hetchy Valley.
-It is argued today, as it was a century ago, that a dam placed further downstream could deliver the water more efficiently while preserving the beautiful valley.
+It is argued today, as it was a century ago, that a dam placed farther downstream could deliver the water more efficiently while preserving the beautiful valley.

 Begin by hiking across O’Shaughnessy Dam.
 Off the dam to the left, water spills into the Touloumne River.
 To the right lies eight miles of protected waters, the largest body in Yosemite National Park.
 Boating and swimming is not permitted, reserving the pristine reservoir for hikers.
 Pass through a tunnel on the far side of the dam and continue along the northwest side of the lake.
 Cross Tueeulala Falls, which cascades down the granite slope to the left.
 This falls is less impressive than the one to come, so continue up the trail, gaining minimal elevation to a scenic rise along the lake.
-From the high point of the hike, there is a superb view up and down the lake including the dynamic summit of Kolana Rock, which rises up from the opposite side of the big blue body.
+This high point along the hike has a superb view up and down the lake that includes the dynamic summit of Kolana Rock, which rises up from the opposite side of the big blue body.

 Energetic hikers may continue another four miles to Rancharia Falls or deeper into the Yosemite Wilderness and neighboring Stanislaus National Forest.
 Since swimming back is not an option, return the way your came.